-Comment – points at place, Box – highlights a selected area, Arrow – draws arrow.
+Comment – points at place, Box – highlights a selected area, Arrow – draws an arrow.
 That was totally not enough for me.
-I wasn’t able to point at a specific place with Comment, if the place was within the Box, I was able to use just Arrow, and there was no option for free form.
-Basically, you can’t highlight an area and ask to change the color of a specific object within the area with annotation tools.
-You need to highlight the area and describe where to look at.
-For example, Take a look at Spain, highlight Barcelona, now move 2 inches up the coastline and you will find Lloret de Mar.
-That was confusing, as this is why I want to have a review tool, to point at the object I need and say what I need, and it doesn’t matter if it is already highlighted with another annotation.
+I wasn’t able to point at a specific place with Comment if the place was within the Box, I was able to use just Arrow, and there was no option for the free form.
+Basically, you can’t highlight an area that has a different shape from a box and ask to change the color of a specific object within such an area with annotation tools.
+You need to highlight the thing, describe where to look.
+For example, take a look at Spain, highlight Barcelona, now move 2 inches up the coastline and you will find Lloret de Mar.
+I want to point it out but have to use an arrow, and it looks like a bit of a workaround to me with all that stuff.
+That was confusing, as pointing at the object with whatever shape and saying what I need are the specific reasons why I want to have a review tool.
+It shouldn’t even matter if it is already highlighted with another annotation.

 The only workaround is to use Arrow and drag it to the place I want, but it’s unfair, as I might block other objects I need to point at or highlight.